OGRECave/blender2ogre/README.md

 * [Animations](http://www.youtube.com/watch?feature=player_embedded&v=5oVM0Lmeb68)
 * [Meshmoon: Video and text instructions how to install and use blender2ogre addon](http://doc.meshmoon.com/index.html?page=from-blender-to-meshmoon-part-1)

+## Importing meshes
+As of `blender2ogre` version *0.7.4*, the Kenshi Importer has been integrated into `blender2ogre` with the following features:
+ - Import mesh from `.xml` as well as `.mesh` files
+ - Option to be able to merge imported submeshes or keep them separate
+ - Parsing/Conversion of materials into Blender (not great, but most matching properties have been considered)
+ - Importing of Poses
+ - Importing of Skeletons work for the most part, but Ogre skeletons conventions are not like Blenders (see: [How to get bone's vector and bone's length?](https://forums.ogre3d.org/viewtopic.php?t=49689))
+ - Importing of Animations work, but depend on the skeleton which sometimes doesn't get correctly imported

+> **NOTE:** Orientation of the imported mesh is assumed to be `xz-y` (Ogre default), the `blender2ogre` Axis Swapping option does not work for the importing process.

 ## Additional Features

 ### Merge Objects on export